tvaneerd/isocpp/example_tt.md

 In fact, it could *replace* all the other keywords with this single mechanism!

 _(Note, for the sake of backwards compatibility, we do not recommend deprecation at this time.
-If the new style is widely adopted - as we expect it will - we can consider deprecating the old keywords as coding practices show they have fallen out of failure.)_
+If the new style is widely adopted - as we expect it will - we can deprecate the old keywords when common coding practices show they have fallen out of favour.)_